 Some Cockers will start barking even before their owners have left (as they notice the signs of their owners leaving the house) and may not stop barking until they return, others may not bark until after an hour or so of being left alone (past the boredom threshold).

-It may be a good idea to check with your neighbors, I'm sure they'll let you know if your dog is barking while you're away.
+It may be a good idea to check with your neighbours, I'm sure they'll let you know if your dog is barking while you're away.

 Max barks when visitors arrive, but once I've acknowledged his barking, he stops.
 I don't really have a problem with that.
 He's turned out to be quite a good guard dog - at least, behind closed doors!